suneelbvs/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects

-## This is my collection of projects on NN, DNN, CNN and RNN.
+## This is my mini collection of projects on NN, DNN, CNN and RNN - that i explored for practising.

 ## Updation in Progress!, Stay Tuned!